shashikumar04433/DevOps-/SonarQube.md

 ## Installation on SonarQube Steps:

       Pre-Requirements of Installation:
-      It must have 4 CPUs or 4 GB of RAM to work on SonarQube.
+      It must have 4 CPUs or 4 GB of RAM workspace required to work on SonarQube.

       step1:
             Install java